 Is gap insurance transferable?

 Gap coverage can’t be transferred to a different vehicle or loan.
-If you’re trading in, selling, or buying a new vehicle, you’ll need to get a new policy to cover the newly financed vehicle.
+If you’re trading in, selling, or buying a new vehicle, you’ll need a new policy to cover the newly financed vehicle.

 Does gap insurance come with a deductible?